 My name is Angus Wyman Macdonald.
-I am an architect, and this document is an introduction to my invention, the am‑cor Ferrocement System.
+I am an architect, and this document is an introduction to my invention, the prefab & panelized am‑cor Ferrocement System.

 I graduated from Yale University in 1964, Cum Laude, as a Saybrook ranking scholar, and from the Yale School of Architecture in 1967 with the AIA award for “excellence in the Study of Architecture”.
 From Yale, I went to New York City, and worked for Harrison & Abramovitz Architects.
 I gravitated towards warmer climes, working as an architect in Jamaica, West Indies, and began development of a comprehensive, low-cost construction system.
 I wished to unite my aspirations as a designer with the world-wide need for durable, energy efficient, and affordable shelter.

 I had always been interested in modular, mass produceable building systems.
 However, I was never happy with the tradeoffs I encountered over the years.
 While one particular building system was beautiful, it was not affordable.
-While another was affordable, it was not disaster resistant.
-Yet another was energy-efficient, but quite difficult to design and build.
-In frustration, I decided to look at the construction process holistically, and I identified the following problems with standard construction:
+While another was affordable, it was not disaster resistant or suitable to below-ground construction, such as earth-berming/sheltering.
+Yet another was energy-efficient, but quite difficult to design and build, much less maintain.
+In frustration, I decided to look at the construction process holistically, and identified the following problems with standard construction:

 - Fasteners are used to connect components; fasteners are the weak points, yet are used throughout.